-Harris Has Strong Showing, Stuns Biden on Night 2 of Democratic Debate
+Harris Has a Strong Showing, Stuns Biden on Night 2 of Democratic Debate

 Harris, a former attorney general in California, pressed Biden on his record of fighting to oppose busing decades ago, citing she benefitted from busing.

-“She’s showing she has every intention to lead and fight to win the race,” said Sena, adding that Harris is now firmly in the top tier of Democratic candidates.
-“She’s clearly more than her words.”
+"She's showing she has every intention to lead and fight to win the race," said Sena, adding that Harris is now firmly in the top tier of Democratic candidates."She's clearly more than her words."

-Sena said Harris’ exchange with Biden will get her attention, but her approach might be seen as “an overreach” with individual voters as Biden remains the odds-on favorite.
+Sena said Harris' exchange with Biden will get her attention, but her approach might be seen as "an overreach" with individual voters as Biden remains the odds-on favorite.
 Yet, Harris separated herself from the pack Thursday not only by taking aim at Trump and Biden but even reining her rivals in during a chaotic moment.

-“Guys, you know what, America doesn’t want to see a food fight, they want to know how we’re going to put food on their table,” which drew thunderous applause and even a clap from Biden.
+"Guys, you know what, America doesn't want to see a food fight, they want to know how we're going to put food on their table," which drew thunderous applause and even a clap from Biden.
 But Harris eventually zeroed in on Trump and the economy, saying Trump is out of touch with Americans who are struggling to maintain a decent living, some working two and three jobs.

-“When you ask him how you measure this great economy of yours, and he talks about the stock market.
-Well, that’s fine if you own stocks.
-So many families do not,” she said.
-“Let’s be really clear: in our America, no one should have to work more than one job to have a roof over their head and food on their table.”
+"Wheny ou ask him how you measure this great economy of yours, and he talks about the stock market.
+Well, that's fine if you own stocks.
+So many families do not," she said.
+"Let's be really clear: in our America, no one should have to work more than one job to have a roof over their head and food on their table."

-Biden made similar remarks disputing Trump’s notion that Wall Street built America.
-“Ordinary middle-class Americans built America.
-Too many people have seen the bottom fall out,” Biden said.
-“We have enormous economic inequity.
-We can make massive cuts in the $1.6 billion in tax loopholes.”
+Biden made similar remarks disputing Trump's notion that Wall Street built America.

+"Ordinary middle-class Americans built America.
+Too many people have seen the bottom fallout," Biden said.
+"We have enormous economic inequity.
+We can make massive cuts in the $1.6 billion in tax loopholes."

 Swalwell urged Biden to "pass the torch" to a new generation of candidates, echoing remarks Biden said 32 years ago.
 Swalwell noted a way to solve climate change, gun violence, and student loan debt is to "pass the torch."